Panasonic GH5s vs Canon 6D Mark II

 It is notable that the GH5s has a headphone jack, which is not present on the 6D Mark II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5s and the 6D Mark II are recent models that feature in their makers' current product line-up.
+Both the GH5s and the 6D Mark II are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the GH5s does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Panasonic and Canon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic GH5s vs Canon 6D Mark II

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GH5s or the Canon 6D Mark II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DC-GH5s: